toshiaki1729/stable-diffusion-webui-text2prompt/README.md

 ## Installation
 ### Extensions tab on WebUI
-Copy `https://github.com/toshiaki1729/stable-diffusion-webui-txt2prompt.git` into "Install from URL" tab.
+Copy `https://github.com/toshiaki1729/stable-diffusion-webui-txt2prompt.git` into "Install from URL" tab and "Install".

 ### Install Manually
 To install, clone the repository into the `extensions` directory and restart the web UI.